-After reading my post on fat, you might have picked up on an important detail about grains.
-Not only do they contain lectins (like gluten) that damage the cells that line your gut, but they are also very high in omega-6 fatty acids.
+Not only do grains contain “toxic” lectins (like gluten) that damage the cells that line our gut, but they are also very high in omega-6 fatty acids.
 Grains (including corn) and legumes are high in linoleic acid, the omega-6 fatty acid that seems to be at the root of many modern diseases.
-Remember that omega-6 fatty acids contribute to pro-inflammatory pathways in your body and that the huge increase in the proportion of our dietary fat that now comes from omega-6s (instead of omega-3s) is a major player in a wide range of health problems (see What About Fat?).
+Omega-6 fatty acids contribute to pro-inflammatory pathways in our body, and the huge increase in the proportion of our dietary fat that now comes from omega-6s (instead of omega-3s) is a major player in a wide range of health problems (see What About Fat?).

-But it gets worse.
+But it gets worse!
 These omega-6 fatty acids are concentrated in modern vegetable oils, which we’ve been encouraged to consume in place of natural animal fats (due to fears surrounding saturated fat and cholesterol).
-Oils derived from grains and legumes (soy, canola, safflower, sunflower, peanut, corn, etc) didn’t exist until the process of mechanical extraction was invented.
-So, not only are you consuming omega-6 fatty acids directly from grain-containing foods, but also from the vegetable oils that they are cooked in.
+Oils derived from grains and legumes (soy, canola, safflower, sunflower, peanut, corn, etc.) didn’t exist until the process of mechanical extraction was invented.
+So, not only are we consuming omega-6 fatty acids directly from grain-containing foods, but also from the vegetable oils that they are cooked in.

-Another insidious way that grains have negatively impacted human health is with farmed meat.
-Cows, pigs, sheep, chickens and even some farmed fish are fed grains (instead of their more diverse, biologically appropriate diets).
+Another insidious way that omega-6-rich grains have negatively impacted human health is with farmed meat.
+Cows, pigs, sheep, chickens, and even some farmed fish are fed grains (instead of their more diverse, biologically appropriate diets).
 The meat from these animals no longer contains a balanced 1:1 ratio of omega-3 to omega-6 fatty acids (which they did prior to agriculture).
 Instead, it is typically closer to 1:10!
-It is not enough just to avoid grains in your diet; you need to be mindful of what you eat that eats grains too.
-In a perfect world, we would all eat pasture-fed beef, free-range poultry, wild-caught fish and wild game meat, while also avoiding all grains, legumes and modern vegetable oils.
+It’s not enough just to avoid grains in our diet; we need to be mindful of what we eat that eats grains too.
+In a perfect world, we would all eat pasture-fed beef, free-range poultry, wild-caught fish, and wild game meat, while also avoiding all grains, legumes, and modern vegetable oils.